Shetland: Fauna

 Shetland has numerous seabird colonies.
 Birds found in the islands include Atlantic puffin, storm-petrel, red-throated diver, northern gannet and great skua (locally called "bonxie").
 Numerous rarities have also been recorded including black-browed albatross and snow goose.
 A single pair of snowy owls bred in Fetlar from 1967 to 1975.
 The Shetland wren, Fair Isle wren, and Shetland starling are subspecies endemic to Shetland.
-There are also populations of various moorland birds such as curlew, lapwing, snipe and golden plover.
+There are populations of various birds such as curlew, lapwing, snipe and golden plover.

-One of the early ornithologists that wrote about the wealth of birdlife in Shetland was Edmund Selous (1857–1934) in his book The Bird Watcher in the Shetlands (1905).
-He wrote extensively about the gulls and terns, about the arctic skuas, the black guillemots and many other birds (and the seals) of the islands.
+An early ornithologist who wrote about the wealth of birdlife in Shetland was Edmund Selous (1857–1934) in his book The Bird Watcher in the Shetlands (1905).

 The geographical isolation and recent glacial history of Shetland have resulted in a depleted mammalian fauna and the brown rat and house mouse are two of only three species of rodent present in the islands.
 The Shetland field mouse is the third and the archipelago's fourth endemic subspecies, of which there are three varieties in Yell, Foula, and Fair Isle.
 They are variants of Apodemus sylvaticus and archaeological evidence suggests that this species was present during the Middle Iron Age (around 200 BC to 400 CE).
 It is possible that Apodemus was introduced from Orkney where a population has existed since at the least the Bronze Age.